florianeckerstorfer/florian.ec/content/projects/focusontheuser/index.md

 slug: focusontheuser
 title: Focus on the User for Safari
 description: Extension for Safari to replace Google+ Profiles in Google search results with the most relevant social profiles
-# since: January 2012
+date: 2012-01-01
+category: Extensions and Plugins
 tags: [safari, extension, javascript]
-category: Extensions and Plugins
+active: false
 ---

 Extension for Safari to replace Google+ Profiles in Google search results with the most relevant social profiles.